Leaner Operations, Stronger Legacies

 Without sound financial planning, even the most creative projects can falter.
 This section includes:

-• Budgeting: Outline projected income sources (e.g., ticket sales, streaming royalties) and expenses (e.g., recording, marketing).
+• Budgeting: Outline projected income sources (e.g., ticket sales, streaming royalties) and expenses (e.g., touring, recording, marketing).

 • Funding Sources: Explore opportunities like investors, grants, sponsorships, or crowdfunding to support projects.